-If Arbroath's early growth depended heavily on Arbroath Abbey the last few centuries have seen it look to the sea for its prosperity.
+If Arbroath's early growth depended heavily on Arbroath Abbey the last few centuries have seen it look much more to the sea for its prosperity.
 And not just to fishing, though this has been and continues to be important to the town.
 The 1394 harbour was built at the interestingly named Danger Point, and remained in operation until destroyed in a gale in 1706.
 Its 1734 replacement was expanded in 1842 and again in 1877, and Arbroath in its time has been an important trading port with destinations in Scandinavia and as far afield as North America.

 This was the first time anyone had ever built a lighthouse on a rock that was submerged every high tide and the construction of the 115ft high structure marked the pinnacle of the lighthouse building achievements of the Stevenson family.
-Lighthouse Keepers' families lived in the signal tower until 1955: it is now a free museum.
+Lighthouse keepers' families lived in the signal tower until 1955: it is now a free museum.
 Bell Rock lighthouse was automated in 1988.

 Arbroath's harbour and its abbey are connected by a partly pedestrianised High Street which with the surrounding town centre offers the full range of shops and civic buildings you'd expect from somewhere with a history that is quite so long and prestigious.
 A mile north of the centre of Arbroath is the superb St Vigeans Museum of Carved Stones, on the site of an early Pictish monastery.